 I went through Flinders Walk which was an easy way to get to Southbank.
 Southbank is quite different but really exciting.
 On the other side on the left, is the Southbank Promenade which was quite busy.
 It’s lined with restaurants and fancy stores.
 From my perspective, Southbank looked like the expensive part of town with fine dining restaurants, hotels and more corporate buildings.

 This side also has the Eureka Tower which has the Eureka Skydeck at the top.
 Eureka Skydeck is the highest public observation deck in the Southern Hemisphere.
 It is 297m above ground and you get a 360 degree view of the city.
-I met up with my partner as he finished work and we decided to do this one touristy thing together.

 After this, we took the train back to our hotel and called it a night.
 It was such a tiring day for both of us that we didn’t stay in town.
 I would’ve liked to see the city at night though but there’s always next time!

 There were so many places I wanted to go to but I ran out of time.
 I could only go to and do as much within a few days and it was also because I didn’t have a proper plan/itinerary.
 I just went with the flow and explored where my feet could handle.

 I’m extremely glad my first proper trip to Australia was in Melbourne.
 This city has so much to offer and has a great mixture of fashion, culture and style.
 I love this place and I can’t wait to go back!